 Xipilli perched on the back of a sturdy chair while Miranda conversed with Fern’s father and Aunt Frida over a bowl of thick, hardy stew.
 Aunt Charlie was still stitching up the big dog’s injury while Fern and her cousin played with his pups under the watchful eye of his mate.

 Aiden and Frida told Miranda more about their story.
 Fern’s aunts ensured plentiful food not only for Fern’s little village but also for several other flourishing villages nearby.
 Aunt Charlie, Aiden’s older sister, had been a veterinarian before the pandemic.
 The dogs that guarded the farmstead were the descendants of the dogs that had been left at Charlie’s practice.
-Big farm dogs By necessity, she had learned a great deal about treating humans in the past decade as well.
+Big farm dogs, mostly.
+A couple of terrier mixes in the barn.
+By necessity, Charlie had learned a great deal about treating human injury and illness, becoming the town doctor as well as the primary veterinarian.
 Aunt Frida managed the crops, all three hundred acres of them, as well as managing the laborers that came in from the villages to work.

 They had begun to see something like a normal life again.
 Homes were built, children born, and a school even established.
 Then, about a year ago, things had changed.
 Sally and her partner Rachel—the woman with the velveteen voice—were newly minted slave traders from up north, with a large following of thugs and bandits.